Rezaavoor/Mediom-blog/README.md

 # Mediom-blog

-A blogging website that is build by Flask and is written in Python.
+A blogging website that is build t by Flask and is written in Python.
 It uses SQLite to save data in a database and Flask to take care of the server.
 The passwords saved in the database are hashed by Flask Bcrypt